webprofusion/certify-docs/docs/guides/licensing.md

 If you currently have a license key and want to renew your license at a lower tier, you can choose the `Downgrade Now` option.

 To upgrade to a new license tier you can either purchase a new license key of the required type and move each install to the new key (About > Deactivate Install, then About > Enter Key..) or alternatively contact `support at certifytheweb.com` to discuss upgrade options for an existing license key.

+## Licensing through Resellers etc
+Any organization can purchase a license then assign it to another account while retaining control of the license key renewal.
+You do not need to contact us to ask to become a reseller.
+To get started, sign into https://dash.certifytheweb.com and purchase the license type you require, then select *Assign License* and enter the email address of the organization.
+They will then be sent an invite link to accept the assigned license and they will not see the original invoice.

+Note to all resellers: We *do not* offer discounted pricing for resellers, you are welcome to apply whatever pricing markup your service normally incurs but this is between you and your customer.
+We only offer electronic license purchases via our https://dash.certifytheweb.com and we do not accept POs or other manual invoicing.
+If you absolutely require information (forms etc) not listed on this page then we most likely do not provide it and your customer is welcome to engage with us directly.

+**Guidance for customers with reseller assigned licenses:**
+- Your license assignment link will be emailed to you.
+Follow the instructions to sign in (or create an account) on https://dash.certifytheweb.com and follow the "accept the license assigment" link in your email.
+- Once accepted, the new license will appear on your License Keys page.

 ## Company Information
 *Certify The Web* is a suite of products including the *Certify Certificate Manager* application and the *Certify DNS* service provided by **Webprofusion Pty Ltd (https://webprofusion.com)**.